mattkime/get-fios/index.md

 layout: default
 ---

-Getting FiOS installed in NYC is often an unnecessarily complex undertaking.
-Lets make it easier by sharing info.
+FiOS installion in NYC is often unnecessarily complex.
+Lets reduce the barriers.

 ## Actions